bintangmada/employee-leave-management/README.md

 # employee-leave-management
-A Spring Boot app for managing employee leave requests, approvals, and remaining leave days
+A Spring Boot app for managing employee leave requests, approvals, and remaining leave days.

 ## 📋 Description
 This project is an **Employee Leave Management System** designed to handle leave requests, manage balances, and allow HR/Admin users to approve or reject requests.
 It also provides a way for employees to view their remaining leave days and request time off.